christophbertsch/llm-comparison-tool/README.md

 ## Features

 - **Parallel API Calls**: Sends requests to all four providers simultaneously for fast results
+- **AI-Powered Assessments**: Each provider evaluates all responses with summaries and fact-checking
 - **Timeout Protection**: 25-second timeout prevents hanging requests
 - **Error Handling**: Graceful error handling with detailed error messages
 - **Responsive Design**: Works on desktop, tablet, and mobile devices
 - **Real-time Metrics**: Shows response latency and finish reasons
+- **Meta-Analysis**: Get expert evaluations from each AI on the quality and accuracy of all responses
 - **Secure**: API keys are kept server-side only, never exposed to the client

 ## Supported Providers